Index Scan: Using Rockset's Search Index to Speed up Range Scans Over a Specific Field

 Behold, Index Scan

 If you don’t already know how Converged Indexing works, check out our previous blog, Converged Indexing: The Secret Sauce Behind Rockset’s Fast Queries.
-At a high level, Rockset stores each column of every document in three places: row-based store, column-based store, and search index.
+At a high level, Rockset indexes each column of every document in multiple ways.
 To speed up this particular query, the answer lies in how Rockset utilizes the search index.

 The search index is optimized for locating which documents contain field